 If you’re one of those artists who gets a lot of paint or solvent on your hands, it might be a good idea to consider gloves.
-And you DO need to use extra caution if you’re sanding dry cadmium paint.
+And you DO need to take extra precautions if you’re sanding dry cadmium paint.
 Make sure you wear a NIOSH dust respirator to eliminate the chance of inhaling cadmium particles.
 (Or any other harmful particles or dust.)
 You’ll also want to avoid spray-applying the colors, since that also increases the risk of inhalation.
 The same advice applies if you work at all with dry cadmium or other pigments.
 (For example, if you like to make your own paint.)

 After your painting sessions, please avoid pouring your dirty brush-cleaning water or solvent down the drain or onto the ground.
 This can introduce heavy metals like cadmium into the watershed, possibly creating problems downstream.
 It’s recommended that you soak up your dirty water / dirty solvent with paper towels then throw them away in your studio trash.

 An Applicable Personal Experience

 Several years ago, our cat Edgar (named after the artist Edgar Payne) leapt up onto my palette table and his paw landed in my pile of cadmium red oil paint.
 He immediately jumped down and proceeded to run all over the house leaving little cadmium red footprints across the beige carpet.
 (Guess he had a secret desire to live up to his artist name.)
 He took refuge under a table and began licking his paw to try to clean himself up, getting cadmium red oil paint in his mouth and all over his face at the same time.
 My panic began — “Ahhh, the carpet!”
 Then, “Ahhh, is cadmium toxic?”